“Disaster is frequently the parent of legislation. In surveying the long history of Nova Scotia, we find this saying particularly true.”

 Legislative authority in the year 1875 more clearly defined the duties of the city medical officer and the office of surgeon to the city prison was abolished.
 The following duties were imposed upon the city medical officer:

-4. “To attend policemen, firemen or other city officials gratuitiously, also persons brought to the police station”.
+- 4. “To attend policemen, firemen or other city officials gratuitously, also persons brought to the police station”.

 A quarantine hospital was opened in Halifax and Dr. James C. Hume was appointed Health Officer with a “salary of twenty pounds a month while employed, with reasonable allowances for expenses.”